-2. Violations will result in the student being given a grade of F and being placed on progressive disciplinary action with a Performance Plan that is designed to improve the student's performance before they return to repeat the failed course.

-4. Prior to the development of a Performance Plan, the faculty will consult and collaborate with the lead faculty or course coordinator to determine the action that is safest and most effective in remediating the student's behavior.

-5. The student is also recommended to enroll in the Academic Success Program that the University offers through Academic Advising.

-6. Students who are not in agreement with the offense or disciplinary action assigned for any of the above offenses may exercise their rights to due process using the following chain of command as specified in the Student Handbook.

-- Faculty

-- Course lead faculty

-- Program Coordinator if applicable

-- Undergraduate or Graduate Director of School of Nursing as appropriate

-- School of Nursing Director

-7. Prior to being readmitted to the program, the student must follow the guidelines specified in the Matriculation Policy and satisfactorily complete their Academic or Clinical Performance Plan.

-8. Readmission for undergraduate students is on a space available basis as specified in the Policy on Readmission into the Undergraduate Nursing Program.

-9. Upon readmission to the program, the student will be notified that any further incidence of the same or similar behavior during the following semester will result in course failure.

-10. Inform the student that course failure of the course a second time and or in a consecutive semester will result in dismissal from the program regardless of their cumulative GPA status and they will not be readmitted.

-C. MAJOR VIOLATIONS: Performance that may result in dismissal from the Nursing Program; egregious violations of professional behavior standards or student performances that results in major risk or actual harm to self, staff or patients.

-1. Unsatisfactory performances may include:

-• Unsatisfactory grade standards: Failure of a nursing course a second time in a consecutive semester will result in the student being placed on Academic Probation with the University.
+- 2. Violations will result in the student being given a grade of F and being placed on progressive disciplinary action with a Performance Plan that is designed to improve the student's performance before they return to repeat the failed course. - 4.
+Prior to the development of a Performance Plan, the faculty will consult and collaborate with the lead faculty or course coordinator to determine the action that is safest and most effective in remediating the student's behavior. - 5.
+The student is also recommended to enroll in the Academic Success Program that the University offers through Academic Advising. - 6.
+Students who are not in agreement with the offense or disciplinary action assigned for any of the above offenses may exercise their rights to due process using the following chain of command as specified in the Student Handbook. - o Faculty - Course lead faculty - Program Coordinator if applicable - o Undergraduate or Graduate Director of School of Nursing as appropriate - School of Nursing Director - 7.
+Prior to being readmitted to the program, the student must follow the guidelines specified in the Matriculation Policy and satisfactorily complete their Academic or Clinical Performance Plan. - 8.
+Readmission for undergraduate students is on a space available basis as specified in the Policy on Readmission into the Undergraduate Nursing Program. - 9.
+Upon readmission to the program, the student will be notified that any further incidence of the same or similar behavior during the following semester will result in course failure. - 10.
+Inform the student that course failure of the course a second time and or in a consecutive semester will result in dismissal from the program regardless of their cumulative GPA status and they will not be readmitted. - C. MAJOR VIOLATIONS: Performance that may result in dismissal from the Nursing Program; egregious violations of professional behavior standards or student performances that results in major risk or actual harm to self, staff or patients. - 1.
+Unsatisfactory performances may include: - Unsatisfactory grade standards: Failure of a nursing course a second time in a consecutive semester will result in the student being placed on Academic

+Probation with the University.
 Any further failure will result in dismissal from the SON.

-• Clinical performance places self, staff or patients at adverse risk

-• Essential performance standards that places self, staff or patients at adverse risk

-Professional behavioral standards not met: major incident
+- Clinical performance places self, staff or patients at adverse risk - Essential performance standards that places self, staff or patients at adverse risk - Professional behavioral standards not met: major incident

-MAJOR VIOLATIONS Violations of Clinical Medication error with serious adverse risk or actual Performance harm to patient; unsupervised medication Behaviors administration or procedure outside of the scope of practice of the student nurse

-2021

-Failure to assess, treat, report, consult, or protect

-patient, self or others.

-Lack of clinical judgment resulting in actual patient

-harm

-Emotional lack of control placed self, staff or patients

-at risk or had adverse consequences; unsafe nursing

-practice

-Verbal or written communication placed self, staff or

-patients at risk or had adverse consequences; unsafe

-nursing practice

-Inability to demonstrate adequate physical

-requirements that placed self, staff or patients at risk

-or had adverse consequences; unsafe nursing

-practice

-Cheating on an exam or paper; copying a test; stealing

-a test

-Plagiarism: submission of a document with not their

-own or repeated offenses of plagiarism while in the

-program following academic integrity

-remediation/assignment

-Repeated episode of furnishing or forging false

-information or documentation.

-Repeated violation of ethics: patient confidentiality/

-HIPAA, consent, removal of patient identifiable

-records/HIPAA, stealing

-Abandonment of patient assignment

-Failure to tell the truth or intentionally withholding

-information: adverse consequences
+MAJOR VIOLATIONS Violations of Clinical Medication error with serious adverse risk or actual harm Performance Behaviors to patient; unsupervised medication administration or procedure outside of the scope of practice of the student nurse Failure to assess, treat, report, consult, or protect patient, self or others.
+Lack of clinical judgment resulting in actual patient harm Violations of Essential Emotional lack of control placed self, staff or patients at Performance Standards risk or had adverse consequences; unsafe nursing practice Verbal or written communication placed self, staff or patients at risk or had adverse consequences; unsafe nursing practice Inability to demonstrate adequate physical requirements that placed self, staff or patients at risk or had adverse Vieletieve of Academic consequences; unsafe nursing practice Violations of Academic and Professional Integrity Cheating on an exam or paper; copying a test; stealing a test Plagiarism: submission of a document with not their own or repeated offenses of plagiarism while in the program following academic integrity remediation/assignment Repeated episode of furnishing or forging false information or documentation.
+Repeated violation of ethics: patient confidentiality/ HIPAA, consent, removal of patient identifiable records/HIPAA, stealing Abandonment of patient assignment Failure to tell the truth or intentionally withholding information: adverse consequences